Australia Driving Guide 2021

 There are also a few things to remember regarding your license: it has to be printed in English, otherwise, you need to have an international driver’s permit, presented together with your original driver’s license.
 A driver’s license without a photo would also mean that you’d have to have an IDP when renting a car.
 Most companies also require that your license has been registered to you for a minimum of one year.

 Provisional licenses are not accepted.
 Additional drivers will also need to present their licenses or IDPs.
 Have your passport ready, too.
-Check carefully the terms and conditions of your rental.
+Check the terms and conditions of your rental carefully.

 In summary, here are the documents you will need:

 - Credit card

 You can rent all types of vehicles in Australia.
 From family cars to standard sedans to vans and trucks.
 Just make sure your driver’s license has the proper class qualifications.
 Ultimately, it depends on where you want to go.
 For example, rental companies would forbid you from driving on unsealed – or unpaved – roads if you hired a standard sedan or a station wagon.
 No exceptions.
 So if you’re planning on a more adventurous trip in the Outback, rent a vehicle with four-wheel drive.

 Even then, those big rental companies will balk about letting you drive on unsealed roads.
 You’d have to get written permission from the company itself, as well as pay a much higher insurance premium.
 Those small, locally-owned car rental companies will come in handy if you want to save money as they will be cheaper.
 There are a few things to consider, though, when using these types of companies.

 - They have a smaller fleet of cars to choose from.

 - You need to book in advance—no last-minute bookings.

 - No one-way rentals – return the rental in the same place you got it.